mohsinIC/UK-Biobank-PH-Comorbidities-Analysis/UK_and_PH_Cohort_Demographic_Table/README_Demographics.md

 # UK Biobank and Pulmonary Hypertension (PH) Cohort: Demographic Table Generation

 ## Overview
 This Jupyter Notebook processes the UK Biobank data to create a comprehensive demographic table for participants, focusing on the Pulmonary Hypertension (PH) cohort.
-It performs data preprocessing, cleaning, and formatting to ensure the data is ready for analysis and visualization.
+It performs data preprocessing, cleaning, and formatting to ensure the data is ready for analysis and visualization

 ## Features
 - **Data Import**: Reads raw datasets from CSV or other structured files into pandas DataFrames.